Freelance-Websites/sharp-studio/src/content/brokers-and-realtors/index.md

   heroCredit: MSGSSS
   studioEnabled: true
   studioTitle: The Studio.
-  studioText: Sharp Studio Visuals is a company made up of a team of professionals specialized in showing your properties with the highest quality standards. <a href="/brokers-and-realtors/about" class="decoration-1 underline underline-offset-4 md:underline-offset-8 hover:no-underline">We are a team of Architects and interior designers</a> dedicated to giving all their talent to transform your project into the best investment for your clients and prospective buyers.
+  studioText: "Sharp Studio Visuals is a company made up of a team of professionals specialized in showing your properties with the highest quality standards.
+[We are a team of Architects and interior designers](/brokers-and-realtors/about) dedicated to giving all their talent to transform your project into the best investment for your clients and prospective buyers."
-  studioLinkText: Want to meet? <a href="/brokers-and-realtors/contact" class="decoration-1 underline underline-offset-4 md:underline-offset-8 hover:no-underline">Contact us</a> and get a free quote, or drive to our offices in Aventura, FL, USA
+  studioLinkText: "Want to meet?
+[Contact us](/brokers-and-realtors/contact) and get a free quote, or drive to our offices in Aventura, FL, USA"
   studioSlider:
     - image: /images/brokers-and-realtors/studio-slider-1.jpg
       title: Casa Laguna Grande